-TiO2 is considered a "quality-of-life" product.
-Demand for TiO2 has generally been driven by worldwide gross domestic product and has generally increased with rising standards of living in various regions of the world.
-According to industry estimates, TiO2 consumption has grown at a compound annual growth rate of approximately 3% since 1990.
-Per capita consumption of TiO2 in Western Europe and North America far exceeds that in other areas of the world, and these regions are expected to continue to be the largest consumers of TiO2 on a per capita basis for the foreseeable future.
-We believe that Western Europe and North America currently each account for approximately 17% of global TiO2 consumption.
-Markets for TiO2 are generally increasing in South America, Eastern Europe, the Asia Pacific region and China and we believe these are significant markets where we expect continued growth as economies in these regions continue to develop and quality-of-life products, including TiO2, experience greater demand.
+TiO_2 is considered a "quality-of-life" product.
+Demand for TiO_2 has generally been driven by worldwide gross domestic product and has generally increased with rising standards of living in various regions of the world.
+According to industry estimates, TiO_2 consumption has grown at a compound annual growth rate of approximately 2% since 2000.
+Per capita consumption of TiO_2 in Western Europe and North America far exceeds that in other areas of the world, and these regions are expected to continue to be the largest consumers of TiO_2 on a per capita basis for the foreseeable future.
+We believe that Western Europe and North America currently each account for approximately 17% of global TiO_2 consumption.
+Markets for TiO_2 are generally increasing in South America, Eastern Europe, the Asia Pacific region and China and we believe these are significant markets which will continue to grow as economies in these regions continue to develop and quality-of-life products, including TiO_2 , experience greater demand.

-At December 31, 2019, approximately 50% of our common stock was owned by Valhi, Inc. (NYSE: VHI) and approximately 30% was owned by a wholly-owned subsidiary of NL Industries, Inc. (NYSE: NL).
+At December 31, 2020, approximately 50% of our common stock was owned by Valhi, Inc. (NYSE: VHI) and approximately 30% was owned by a wholly-owned subsidiary of NL Industries, Inc. (NYSE: NL).
 Valhi also owns approximately 83% of NL Industries' outstanding common stock.
 A wholly-owned subsidiary of Contran Corporation held approximately 92% of Valhi's outstanding common stock.
-As discussed in Note 1 to our Consolidated Financial Statements, Lisa K. Simmons, Serena Simmons Connelly and a trust established for the benefit of Ms. Simmons, Ms. Connelly, and their children (the "Family Trust") may be deemed to control Contran, and therefore may be deemed to indirectly control the wholly-owned subsidiary of Contran, Valhi, NL and us.
+As discussed in Note 1 to our Consolidated Financial Statements, Lisa K. Simmons and a trust established for the benefit of Ms. Simmons and her late sister and their children (the "Family Trust") may be deemed to control Contran, and therefore may be deemed to indirectly control the wholly-owned subsidiary of Contran, Valhi, NL and us.